EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Negotiation of key derivation, encryption, and signature algorithms:

-   * U proposes one or more algorithms of the following kinds:
+   * U proposes one or more algorithms of the following kinds in order of preference:
        *  HKDF
        *  AEAD
        *  Signature verification
        *  Signature generation

-   * V selects one algorithm of each kind
+   * V selects the first supported algorithm of each kind

 * Verification of common preferred ECDH curve: